jerome-trc/vileboom/README.md

 - MacOS Version [(in Releases)](https://github.com/andrikpowell/nyan-doom/releases/latest)

 ### Credits
-- The Nyan Doom logo designed by Andrik Powell (Arsinikk).
+- Nyan Doom and its logo design are by Andrik "Arsinikk" Powell.

 ___